 - The physical, mental and social well-being of the individual and his or her community;

 - Sustainability through institutional capacity building of governments and civil society.

 IOM thus carries out prevention activities, such as information campaigns in countries where victims are trafficked to and from to educate the general public about trafficking in persons, encourage people to report suspected cases and equip vulnerable populations with the information necessary to better protect themselves from the recruitment tactics of traffickers.

 IOM engages in technical cooperation activities by building capacities of governments, civil society institutions and frontline professionals to better address the challenges posed by human trafficking.
 This includes training non-governmental organizations and government officials, infrastructural upgrades and technical support in the development of counter-trafficking legislation, policies and procedures.
-In the region, we are particularly active in supporting victim-centered identification, referral and assistance mechanisms as well as transnational cooperation and referral mechanisms.
+In the region, we are particularly active in supporting victim-centred identification, referral and assistance mechanisms as well as transnational cooperation and referral mechanisms.